 The Challenges in Testing Mobile Games

-Mobile game segment is fiercely competed and users have short attention span.
+Mobile game segment is fiercely competitive and users have short attention span.
 Customer lifetime value for each game is heavily dependent on additional content, user collaboration etc which means that everything has to work over several app updates, back-end updates over extended period of time to recover the initial marketing investments.

 What are those challenges to automate all testing aspects of those games?
 Firstly, majority of games use direct screen access in form of OpenGL or ActiveX bypassing the OS level services.
 This leads to the problem that all of the native mobile test automation frameworks are pretty useless with mobile games.
 Without access to the object level information the automation can only utilize xy clicks without much feedback or validation about the internal state of the game.

 Secondly, performance is often key driver for user experience and the real performance can only be observed on real hardware.
 Frame rates do matter a lot and with the richness and variety of mobile devices every model counts.
 In fact, one of our customers’ told that supporting just one more popular Asian device model can bring additional $5 million of revenue during the lifetime of a game.

 Also many application binaries are massive (up to 3Gb) and games consume a lot of memory, CPU, GPU and battery – all this need to be accounted for so that the real end user experience does not suffer due to physical realities of mobile devices.